Šalata

-Šalata ([ʃaˈlata]) is an upper-class residential neighborhood in Zagreb, Croatia.
+Šalata ([ʃaˈlata]) is a residential neighborhood in Zagreb, Croatia.
 It is administratively part of the Gornji Grad - Medveščak city district in the northern part of Zagreb and it has a population of 1,929.

 Šalata houses the Šalata Sport and Recreation Center (ŠRC Šalata) and the University Hospital Centre Zagreb (KBC Zagreb).
 The neighborhood is located east of Medveščak Road, the main thoroughfare of its parent city district, on the gentle slopes of the Medvednica.
 Due to its hilly nature, Šalata is approximately 40 to 70 m above downtown Zagreb.

 The residents of Šalata are close to almost all major events outside the neighborhoods due to their proximity to both the old city cores of Gornji Grad and Kaptol, and the current center, Donji Grad. Šalata is praised for great views of the city because of its higher altitude in relation to the rest of the city and its position on some of the southernmost hills of Medvednica.
 Due to these factors, real estate in Šalata is relatively expensive compared with other districts, which made it become home to many influential people from the political, musical and sports scene in Croatia.